Baker Mayfield Player Prop Bets for NFL Week 10 | Cleveland vs. New England 11/14/2021

 Matchup vs. New England

-- In one matchup against the Patriots, Mayfield recorded 194 passing yards, 194.0 yards above his over/under for Sunday.
+- In one matchup against the Patriots, Mayfield threw for 194 passing yards, 34.5 yards fewer than his over/under in Sunday's game.

-- Mayfield threw a touchdown pass in that game against the Patriots.
+- Mayfield threw a touchdown pass in that outing against the Patriots.

-- The Patriots are giving up 246.0 passing yards per game this season, the NFL's 10th-ranked pass defense.
+- The 246.0 passing yards the Patriots yield per game makes them the NFL's 10th-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Patriots defense is ranked sixth in the NFL.
+- The Patriots' defense is sixth in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

+- In last week's outing against the Bengals, Mayfield had 218 yards while completing 66.7% of his passes, while tossing two touchdowns.

-- Mayfield has thrown for 443 yards (147.7 ypg) to lead Cleveland, completing 65.4% of his passes and recording two touchdown passes and zero interceptions over his last three appearances.
+- Mayfield has put up 443 passing yards (147.7 ypg) on 34-of-52 with two touchdowns against zero interceptions over his last three games.

 Mayfield's Cleveland Teammates